volovikariel/MoodleNotifier/README.md

 You can now try running the program by running `$ python3 moodle_notifier.py`

 ## Running the program in the background
-### If you're on linux or OSX
+### If you're on Linux or Mac OSX
-You can run `$ nohup python3 moodle_notifier.py &`
-and then close the terminal and it'll run in the background.
+You can run `$ nohup python3 moodle_notifier.py &` and then close the terminal and it'll run in the background.

 If you ever want to kill the process you can do `$ ps -e | grep python3` and then do `$ kill -9 id_returned`.
 *note:* If you have several programs running on `python3`, then I'm not sure how further help you narrow it down.
 I use `python3.10` and I never have other processes using it, so perhaps do the same?